 Frequently Asked Questions?

-This is a list of some of the questions that we most often are asked.
+This is a list of some of the questions that we are most often asked.
 For any other questions, please write to firstname.lastname@example.org.

 Typically, we recruit teachers who have a valid teaching certificate and at least two years of teaching experience.
 Beyond that, we are looking for teachers who are highly motivated, are interested in expanding their own learning as well as that of their students, and are willing to take on important responsibilities outside of the classroom to improve the educational experience of our community.
 Further, we ask our teachers to model the characteristics of a global citizen as they interact with our community.

 3. Which International Recruiting Fairs will AIS-R representatives attend?